-So after cleaning house politically lets talk about cleaning house literally.
-(See what I did there, clever, eh?)
-I’ve already published a post on Zero Waste Washing Up and there is enough advice about laundry to justify a post on it’s own so this post only looks at house cleaning like the kitchen and bathroom etc.
+This week we’re going to talk about cleaning house literally.
+I’ve already published an article on Zero Waste Washing Up and there is enough advice about laundry to justify an article on it’s own so this article only looks at house cleaning like the kitchen and bathroom etc.

 Firstly we’re going to look at cleaning tools, then cleaning with 1) food-grade ingredients – either individually or combined in homemade cleaning products, 2) low-toxin cleaning products – some of which come as refills, and 3) concentrated cleaning products that reuse existing bottles – some of which are low-toxin.
 If you can’t find something in that mix then you’re a tough cookie to please.